FlowFuse/website/src/blog/2024/06/interacting-with-google-sheet-from-node-red.md

 ### Updating Data of Cells

-1. Drag an Inject node onto the canvas, set the updated value as the `msg.payload`.
+1. Drag an Inject node onto the canvas, and set the updated value as the `msg.payload`.
 2. Drag another GSheet node onto the canvas, and set the method to "Update Cells" and the range to `<sheetname>!A2`, as I wanted to update the value of cell A2.
 3. Drag a Debug node onto the canvas.
 4. Connect the output of the Inject node to the input of the GSheet node, and the output of the GSheet node to the input of the Debug node.